 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In Texas, the official name for this form is a medical power of attorney.

 Second, you should make a document setting out the types of medical treatment you would or would not like to receive in certain situations.
-This document is often known as a living will.
-In Texas, this form is called a directive to physicians and families or surrogates.
+This document is usually known as a living will.
+In Texas, this form is often called a directive to physicians and families or surrogates.

 In Texas, the person you name to make decisions for you is called your agent.
 Most people name a spouse, partner, relative, or close friend as their agent.
 Under Texas law, your agent may not be: